-Writing about IonQ’s quarterly earnings is like playing a broken record, and IonQ’s case the part that keeps repeating is the catchiest refrain from the firm’s biggest hit, as positive revenue and earnings news just keeps flowing.
+Writing about IonQ’s quarterly earnings is like playing a broken record, and in IonQ’s case the part that keeps repeating is the catchiest refrain from the firm’s biggest hit, as positive revenue and earnings news just keeps flowing.

 That happened again this week, as IonQ posted $64.7 million revenue for the first quarter of 2026, representing 755% year-over-year growth, for the biggest quarterly take in company history.
-Needless to say, this revenue mark was well above expectations
+Needless to say, this revenue mark was well above expectations.

 IonQ also introduced a new revenue metric–multi-product sales–that is designed to showcase how much of a “one-stop shop” it is becoming for quantum computing, sensing, security, networking, and more.
 IonQ Inder Singh said during the company’s earnings call, “Multi-product sales means what percent of our revenue came from customers who have now bought more than one product from us—for example, computing, networking, sensing, security, etc. I am pleased to report that in Q1, over one-third of our revenue came from multi-product sales.”